unwindnl/GalacticBot_PHP/README.md

 We also created an example of a custom (graphical) view for the live bot on: https://www.galacticbot.com/demo/.

+# Data(base) abstraction

+The bot does not interact with a database directly but uses the ```DataInterface``` interface for describing how an implemention should look like.

+Please see the example ```MysqlDataInterface``` implementation of how to implement your own if you would want to interface with another database.
+This example implementation is not optimized and could slow down with more data in the database.
+So its best to clear our older data or optimize/create your own implementation.

 # Implementing your own trading algorithm

 Create a class that extends the GalacticBot\Bot class.